State Space Agency of Ukraine: Main tasks

 SSAU is a civil body in charge of co-ordinating the efforts of government installations, research, and industrial companies (mostly state-owned).
 Several space-related institutes and industries are directly subordinated to SSAU.
 However, it is not a united and centralized system immediately participating in all stages and details of space programs (like NASA in the United States).
-A special space force in the military of Ukraine is also absent.
+A special space force in the military of Ukraine is planned to launch by December 2025.

 The agency oversees launch vehicle and satellite programs, co-operative programs with the Russian Aviation and Space Agency, the European Space Agency, NASA, and commercial ventures.
 International participation includes Sea Launch and the Galileo positioning system.

 Space program

 Space activities in Ukraine have been pursued over a 10-year span in strict accordance with National Space Programs.
 Each of them was intended to address the relevant current issues to preserve and further develop the space potential of Ukraine.

 The First Program (1993–1997) was called upon to keep up the research and industrial space-related potentiality for the benefit of the national economy and state security as well as to be able to break into the international market of space services.
 The Second Program (1998–2002) was aimed at creating an internal market of space services, conquering the international space markets by presenting in-house products and services (including launch complexes and spacecraft, space-acquired data, space system components) and integrating Ukraine into the worldwide space community.

 The National Space Program of Ukraine for 2003-2007 (NSPU), which was adopted by the Verkhovna Rada of Ukraine (the Parliament of Ukraine) on October 24, 2002, outlines the main goals, assignments, priorities, and methods of maintaining space activity in Ukraine.

 The Ukrainian Cabinet of Ministers announced its plans on 13 April 2007 to allocate 312 million euros to the National Space Program for 2007–2011.